At a Glance

 Craft a Compelling Proposal: Your proposal should clearly outline your ideas for the workshop, including the topic you wish to focus on and how it will benefit participants.
 Highlight your experience in music workshop leading and any relevant skills that make you a suitable candidate.

 Showcase Your Experience: In your application, emphasise your experience working with children in the early years.
-Provide specific examples of past workshops or projects you've led, and how they relate to the aims of this opportunity.
+Provide specific examples of past workshops or projects you've led, and how they relate to the role you're applying for.

 Follow Application Instructions: Make sure to complete the application form provided in the job description.
 Pay attention to detail and ensure all sections are filled out accurately before submitting your application by the deadline.